Skip to main content

 Sir Paul Reeves in Antarctica, 1986

-Sir Paul Reeves, Governor-General of New Zealand (R) and Colonel Thomas W. Wood, United States Air Attaché to the U.S. Embassy, Wellington, New Zealand, stand at the South Pole Station on 3 December 1986.
+Governor-General Sir Paul Reeves (right) and Colonel Thomas W. Wood, Air Attaché to the US Embassy, Wellington, stand outside South Pole Station on 3 December 1986

 Sir Paul was the first New Zealand governor-general to stand at the South Pole.
 See further information about this image here.